f1337/f1337.github.io/thought-larder/idea-documents.md

 ## What are they?

-A short structured document to help determine how useful and achievable an idea is.
+Idea documents provide a short structured format, designed to help facilitate group/team problem-solving.

 ## When might we write an Idea Document?